Adrenal Insufficiency and Addison's Disease

 - loss of consciousness

-If not treated, an Addisonian crisis can be fatal.
+If not treated, an adrenal crisis can cause death.

 What causes Addison’s disease?

-Adrenal insufficiency occurs when at least 90 percent of the adrenal cortex has been destroyed.
-As a result, often both cortisol and aldosterone are lacking.
+Primary adrenal insufficiency occurs when at least 90 percent of the adrenal cortex has been destroyed.1 As a result, both cortisol and aldosterone are often lacking.
 Sometimes only the adrenal glands are affected.
 Sometimes other endocrine glands are affected as well, as in polyendocrine deficiency syndrome.

-Polyendocrine deficiency syndrome is classified into two separate forms, type 1 and type 2.
+Polyendocrine deficiency syndrome is classified into type 1 and type 2.
 Type 1 is inherited and occurs in children.
 In addition to adrenal insufficiency, these children may have

-Type 2, sometimes called Schmidt's syndrome, usually affects young adults and may include
+Researchers think type 2, which is sometimes called Schmidt’s syndrome, is also inherited.
+Type 2 usually affects young adults and may include

 - an underactive thyroid gland, which produces hormones that regulate metabolism